eic/EicToyModel/README.md

-  The end point is the most distant from the IP location of the last silicon tracker station, which can still be sensibly installed in this detector configuration in a given endcap (like in front of a first detector with a lot of material).
+  The end point is the most distant from the IP location of the last silicon tracker station, which can still be sensibly installed in this detector configuration in a given endcap (like in front of the first detector with a lot of material).
 Defining this location is at a discretion of the user.
 It can be given by a EtmDetectorStack::marker() method (see [API description](doc/README.API.md)) when configuring a particular endcap, and is indicated e.g. by small red arrows at -230cm and +115cm in the 2D picture above.